m1lkman/Update-PlexMediaServer/README.md

 # Plex Media Server Updater PowerShell Module
-Windows PowerShell module for automating Plex Media Server updates/upgrades when running with Cjmurph's Plex Media Server Service Wrapper.
-It automates checking latest PMS version, downloading the update, stopping services/processes, installing the update, and restarting services.
-It supports running interactively or silently (for automation) and downloading and installing PlexPass(Beta) updates using authorized Plex Authentication Tokens (User or Server) or Plex.tv credentials.
+Windows PowerShell module for automating Plex Media Server updates when running with Cjmurph's Plex Media Server Service Wrapper.
+This module automates checking latest Plex Media Server public or Beta(PlexPass) versions, downloading the update, stopping services/processes, installing the update, and restarting services.
+Supports interactive or silent execution (for automation), with logging, and email notification.
+Authentication is performed against Plex.tv server using either Plex Authentication Tokens (User or Server) or Plex.tv credentials.
 ### Prerequisites
   One of the following Operating Systems with supported PowerShell version.
   * Windows 7/Windows Server 2008 with PowerShell 4.0 or later